 An allergy test is an exam performed by a trained allergy specialist to determine if your body has an allergic reaction to a known substance.
 The exam can be in the form of a blood test, a skin test, or an elimination diet.

-Allergies occur when your immune system—your body’s natural defense— overreacts to something in your environment.
+Allergies occur when your immune system, which is your body’s natural defense, overreacts to something in your environment.
 For example, pollen, which is normally harmless, can cause your body to overreact.
-The body’s overreaction to the substance can lead to symptoms such as runny nose, sneezing, blocked sinuses, and watery eyes.
+This overreaction can lead to:

-Allergy tests involve exposing a person to a very small amount of a particular allergen and recording the reaction.
+Allergy tests involve exposing you to a very small amount of a particular allergen and recording the reaction.

-Allergies affect more than 50 million people every year, according to the American College of Allergy, Asthma, and Immunology (ACAAI).
+Allergies affect more than 50 million people per year, according to the American College of Allergy, Asthma, and Immunology.
 Inhaled allergens are by far the most common type.
-Seasonal allergies and hay fever—an allergic response to pollen—affect more than 40 million Americans.
+Seasonal allergies and hay fever, which is an allergic response to pollen, affect more than 40 million Americans.

-The World Allergy Organization estimates that allergies are responsible for 250,000 deaths annually.
+The World Allergy Organization estimates that asthma is responsible for 250,000 deaths annually.
 These deaths can be avoided with proper allergy care.

-Allergy testing is done to determine what particular pollens, molds, or other allergens a person is allergic to.
+Allergy testing can determine what particular pollens, molds, or other substances you’re allergic to.
 You may need medication to treat your allergies.
-Or, you may want to simply attempt to avoid your allergy triggers.
+Alternatively, you can try to avoid your allergy triggers.

 Before your allergy test, your doctor will ask you about your lifestyle, family history, and more.

-You will most likely be told to stop taking the following medications prior to your allergy test, because they can affect the test results:
+They’ll most likely tell you to stop taking the following medications before your allergy test because they can affect the test results:

 An allergy test may involve either a skin test or a blood test.
-In the case of suspected food allergies, you may be put on an elimination diet if your doctor thinks you might have a food allergy.
+You may have to go on an elimination diet if your doctor thinks you might have a food allergy.

 Your doctor will typically try a scratch test first.
-During this test, an allergen is placed on a section of your skin.
-A technician uses a special tool to scratch the skin’s surface.
-You will be closely monitored to see how your skin reacts to the foreign substance.
-If there is no swelling or redness on the skin, you are not allergic to that specific allergen.
+During this test, an allergen is placed on a section of your skin with a special tool that scratches the skin’s surface.
+You’ll be closely monitored to see how your skin reacts to the foreign substance.
+If there’s no swelling or redness on the skin, you’re allergic to that specific allergen.

 If the scratch test is inconclusive, your doctor may order an intradermal skin test.
-This involves injecting a tiny amount of allergen into your skin.
+This test requires injecting a tiny amount of allergen into your skin.
 Again, your doctor will monitor your reaction.

-In the case of severe allergic reactions, your doctor may determine that a skin test won’t work.
-Therefore, he or she may choose to have a sample of your blood drawn.
-The blood is then tested in a laboratory for the presence of antibodies that fight specific allergens.
+If there's a chance you'll have a severe allergic reaction to a skin test, your doctor may call for a blood test.
+The blood is tested in a laboratory for the presence of antibodies that fight specific allergens.
 This test, called ImmunoCAP, is very successful in detecting antibodies to major allergens.

 An elimination diet can help your doctor determine which foods are causing you to have an allergic reaction.
-It entails individually removing foods from your diet and later adding them back in.
-Your reactions will help determine which foods cause you problems.
+It entails removing certain foods from your diet and later adding them back in.
+Your reactions will help determine which foods cause problems.

 On rare occasions, allergy tests produce an immediate allergic reaction that requires medical attention.
-In anticipation of such a reaction, allergy tests should be conducted in an office equipped with adequate medications and equipment.
-This includes epinephrine to treat anaphylaxis (a life-threatening allergic reaction).
+That's why allergy tests should be conducted in an office that has adequate medications and equipment, including epinephrine to treat anaphylaxis, which is a life-threatening allergic reaction.

-If you develop a severe reaction after you leave the doctor’s office, call your doctor right away.
-If you experience symptoms of anaphylaxis—such as swelling of the throat, difficulty breathing, or low blood pressure—call 911 immediately, because this is a medical emergency.
+Call your doctor right away if you develop a severe reaction after you leave the doctor’s office.
+Call 911 immediately if you have symptoms of anaphylaxis, such as swelling of the throat, difficulty breathing, or low blood pressure.
+It’s a medical emergency.

-Once your doctor has determined which allergens are causing your symptoms, he or she will instruct you about how to avoid those allergens.
+Once your doctor has determined which allergens are causing your symptoms, you can work together to come up with a plan for avoiding them.
 Your doctor can also suggest medications that may ease your symptoms.